jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 A feature branch workflow is intended to keep development from being done directly on the master branch, so each edit done to the code happens in it's own separate branch.

-Best practice is to first create an issue on GitHub that describes what feature is being added to the code.
+1. Best practice is to first create an issue on GitHub that describes what feature is being added to the code.
 ![New Issue](images/issue-created.png)

-Next, you can now create a feature branch from the `master` branch (sometimes referred to as a "topic" branch), using the issue number and label that you have just created.
-Before making the new branch, ensure that you are currently on the `master` branch and that `master` is up to date with any recent changes.
+2. Before making the new branch, ensure that you are currently on the `master` branch and that `master` is up to date with any recent changes.
 ```
 $ git checkout master
 $ git pull
 ```

-Now create the feature branch:
+3. You can now create a feature branch from the `master` branch (sometimes referred to as a "topic" branch), using the issue number and label:
 `checkout` switches to a new branch, `-b` creates the new branch to switch to, if the given branch name does not already exist.
 ```
-$git checkout -b 1-update-readme
+$ git checkout -b 1-update-readme
 ```

 <p align="center">
  <img src="images/new-feature-branch.jpg">
 </p>

-Once in the new feature branch, edit, stage, and commit changes to this branch in exactly the same manner as editing code on `master`.
+4. Once in the new feature branch, edit, stage, and commit changes to this branch in exactly the same manner as editing code on `master`.
 ```
 $ git status
 $ git add README.md
 $ git commit -m "updated README.md"
 ```

-After testing edits made to the project to insure no issues have been created, it is safe to merge `1-update-readme` with `master`.
+5. After testing edits made to the project to insure no issues have been created, it is safe to merge `1-update-readme` with `master`.
 (In a larger team of developers it would be best to have someone confirm that any changes made, perhaps with pull requests which is covered in other sections.)
 Switch back to `master`, ensure that `master` is up to date, and merge `1-update-readme` with `master` branch.
 ```
 $ git checkout master
 $ git pull